t-kikuc/ecspresso/README.md

 ## Template syntax

-ecspresso uses the [text/template standard package in Go](https://pkg.go.dev/text/template) to render template files, and parses as YAML/JSON/Jsonnet.
+ecspresso uses the [text/template standard package in Go](https://pkg.go.dev/text/template) to render template files, and parses as YAML or JSON.

+If you use Jsonnet, ecspresso renders Jsonnet files first, then parses them as text/template.
+So, the template functions can render only string values by `"{{ ... }}"`, because the template function syntax `{{ }}` conflicts with Jsonnet syntax.
+Consider [Jsonnet functions](#jsonnet-functions) instead of template functions to render non-string values.

 By default, ecspresso provides the following as template functions.

-If you are using Jsonnet, consider using ecspresso's [Jsonnet functions](#jsonnet-functions) instead of ecspresso's template functions.

 ### `env`